Grondalski family murders: The massacre

 At 10:23 am on October 5, 1986, Billy purchased some fishing gear and light bulbs from a Payless store and then returned home.
 The purchased products were found in his car by the police.
 Lester and Diaz arrived at Grondalski house shortly after he returned home.
 Lester pointed a .45 pistol at Billy and claimed that the gun accidentally went off.
 Billy took a bullet straight though the head, killing him instantly in his kitchen.

 Lester and Diaz then decided to kill the entire family to silence any witnesses.
 Patty screamed and raised her arms.
-A bullet went though her arm and into her chest.
+A bullet went through her arm and into her chest.
 As she attempted to flee bleeding into the hallway, she was shot down and killed.
 Jeremy raced to protect his five-year-old half-sister, Dallas, and was likewise shot down.
 As Dallas Grondalski held on to her favorite toy, a Matchbox car, and screamed, Diaz pulled out a knife and stabbed her.
 He grabbed Dallas by her ponytail and stabbed her in the ear, her cheek, her neck and finally severed her spinal cord.
 As Dallas was still alive, Lester complained "this is taking too long" and shot her dead.
 Diaz and Lester cut off Billy's Hells Angels tattoos.

 Afterwards, Lester and Diaz returned the truck to Tankersley and causally told him that they had just killed the entire family.
 Tankersley along with Lester's wife, Sammie Lester, used a blowtorch to melt down the guns used in the murders.
 Sammie Lester and Tankersley were ordered to burn down the Grondalski house, but could not bear to see the sight of the murdered family and aborted their mission.
 Lester went to the RV of another Hells Angel associate, Dick Roach.
 Roach's wife, Mary Anne, was a woman whom it was said was "so tough she'd be a Hells Angel if she had a dick".
 Lester soaked his hands and arms in coffee brewed by Mary Anne Roach to remove gunpowder residue.
 Mary Anne assisted with the clean-up by asking a Hells Angels associate who ran a port-a-potty business to flush the severed skin that had Billy Grondalski's Hells Angels tattoos.
 Mary Anne Roach burned the skin in a barrel and then had the ashes flushed out.
 Another Hells Angels, Charles Haas, who just been released from a prison in Germany, was sent to Fort Bragg to burn down the Grondalski house.
 Haas soaked the house in gasoline and set a fire with a gasoline-soaked rag and a set of matches.
 The fire incinerated the corpse of Billy and Patty, but the corpses of Jeremy and Dallas largely escaped the fire.